Skip to main content

 This webinar is free and open to the public.
 Register now.

-On March 3, 2025, NORC at the University of Chicago's Center on Public Safety and Justice is hosting a webinar featuring leading researchers and practitioners, who will present new findings from On March 3, 2025, NORC at the University of Chicago's Center on Public Safety and Justice is hosting a webinar featuring leading researchers and practitioners, who will present findings from a NORC study about youth firearms exposure and share insights to inform firearm violence prevention.
+On May 13, 2025, NORC at the University of Chicago's Center on Public Safety & Justice is hosting a webinar featuring leading researchers and practitioners, who will discuss the findings and implications of a NORC study about youth firearms exposure.

-Participants will gain actionable insights into the prevalence and impact of firearm violence on youth, practical strategies for prevention, and a deeper understanding of how data can shape effective policies and programs.
+Participants will gain actionable insights into the prevalence and impact of firearm violence on youth, practical strategies for prevention, and a deeper understanding of how data can shape effective programming.

 Event Details